Unit has been Issued a Government Agency Order

 Submit your Landlord Declaration of Intent to Evict for Governmental Agency Order and corresponding administrative fees.

 Submit a copy of the Governmental Agency Order which is the subject of this application.

 A copy of the Governmental Agency Order must be provided to the tenant at time of service.

 Once the application is processed and the tenant relocation assistance determination has been issued the landlord must serve and pay proper relocation to tenant in accordance with State Law Requirements.

-Paragon Partners will determine the relocation assistance which the tenant is entitled to and can be reached at (888) 899-7498.
+The HCIDLA's relocation contractor will determine the relocation assistance to which the tenant is entitled.

 All determinations are mailed to the landlord and the tenant.
-If you disagree with the relocation assistance determination, you have the right to appeal the determination within 15 days of the issuance of the relocation determination issued by Paragon Partners.
+If you disagree with the relocation assistance determination, you have the right to appeal the determination within 15 days of the issuance of the relocation determination issued by the relocation contractor.